 The easiest way to show you how to make paper flowers is with a quick video tutorial – this video runs through all 3 types of flowers, so you’ll be a pro in no time!
 You can scroll down for the step-out instructions and pictures.

-The first type of flower is a rolled paper flower – all it takes is scissors and paper and glue!
-Handcut a spiral out of paper (it doesn’t have to be perfect!).
+The first way to make paper flowers a rolled paper flower – all it takes is scissors and paper and glue!
+Using your scissors, hand cut a spiral out of paper (it doesn’t have to be perfect!).
 Starting at the outside tail, roll the spiral around a pencil.

 Once you get the center, cover the center in hot glue and press the roll of paper onto the glue.
-Arrange while the glue is still flexible.
+Arrange while the glue is still flexible to get the petals just how you like them.
+Remember, real flowers aren’t perfect, so your paper flowers don’t need to be either!

 Create a center by cutting fringe into the edge of paper, then cutting the fringe into a strip and rolling it up.
 Glue it into the center.